senzing-garage/sz-sdk-python-core/Migration.md

 ## The G2 Naming and Prefix Retired

 Artifacts such as modules, classes, exceptions and tools previously used the term "G2", this is typically observed as a prefix to the aforementioned artifacts.
 Senzing version 4.0 has, for the most part, replaced G2 with the term SZ, Sz, or sz depending on the context.
-You may still notice G2 used in some of the overall product files, but the version 4.0 SDK Python artifacts now use variant of SZ.
-A couple of examples of such changes:
+You may still notice G2 used in some of the overall product files, but the version 4.0 SDK Python artifacts now use a variant of SZ.
+A few examples of such changes:

 - Python SDK module naming, G2 is replaced with sz
   - G2Engine&period;py -> szengine&period;py